f-o-a-m/recurse-presentation/01_eth.md

 ---

-# plan of the talk
+# Plan of the talk

-* ethereum
+* Ethereum
-* purescript
+* Purescript
 * purescript-web3

 ---

-## ethereum
+## Ethereum
-- second most popupular blockchain and cryptocurrency
+- Second most popupular blockchain and cryptocurrency
-- turing-complete[^0] statemachine (EVM)
+- Turing-complete[^0] statemachine (EVM)
-- allows consensus around execution of smart contracts
+- Allows consensus around execution of smart contracts

 [^0]: What about gas?